Last Updated: December 21, 2021 - The Temporary Covid Policy Modifications have been updated. (Update Announcement)

-- No more than three (3) nights of virtual camping are to be credited in any month in which government- or council-imposed COVID-19 restrictions are in place.
+- No more than five (5) nights of virtual camping are to be credited in any month in which government- or council-imposed COVID-19 restrictions are in place.

 Virtual Long-Term Camping Authorization

-Virtual long-term camping of five (5) days is authorized to be counted toward the long-term camping requirements for OA eligibility consistent with the above guidance and the following additional guidelines:
+In order to address these circumstances, virtual long-term camping of five (5) consecutive nights is authorized to be counted toward the long-term camping requirements for OA eligibility consistent with the above guidance and the following additional guidelines:

 - A long-term camp plan must be developed and approved by the unit leader prior to the commencement of the long-term camp.
 This plan is to be individualized to each Scout’s capabilities and situation and should strive to include: